SwagJ/DeComp_MonoSF/readme.md

 ## Acknowledgement

-Please cite our paper if you use our source code.

 - Portions of the source code (e.g., training pipeline, runtime, argument parser, and logger) are from [Self-Mono](https://github.com/visinf/self-mono-sf)
 - My sincerest gratitude to my two supervisors: [Dr. Martin Danelljan](https://martin-danelljan.github.io/) and [Dr. Radu Timofte](http://people.ee.ethz.ch/~timofter/)